localstack-samples/sample-terraform-ecs-apigateway/README.md

 a user and log into the application.
 Once you click the "Create account" button, your confirmation code will be displayed in the console, in the LocalStack logs.
 Use this code to confirm your account.
 Skip the email recovery step, as that endpoint is not yet implemented.
-The endpoints can now be used to add and retrieve information on your pets and food.
+The application endpoints can now be used to add and retrieve information on your pets and food.
 In the `resources` folder, you'll find a few entries to get you started and explore the application.

 ![app_interface](./images/interface.png)